Unboxed-Software/solana-course/content/token22-on-chain.md

 }
 ```

 If you're familiar with Anchor, then you may notice the `TokenAccount` and `Mint` account types are not new.
 Although what is new is how they work with the `InterfaceAccount` wrapper.
-The `InterfaceAccount` wrapper allows for either `Token Program` or `Token Extension Program` accounts to be passed in and deserialized, just like the `Interface` and the `TokenInterface` types.
-These wrappers and account types work together to provide a smooth and straight-forward experience for developers, giving you the flexibility to interact with both `Token Program` and the `Token Extension Program` in your program.
+The `InterfaceAccount` wrapper allows for either `Token Program` or `Token Extensions Program` accounts to be passed in and deserialized, just like the `Interface` and the `TokenInterface` types.
+These wrappers and account types work together to provide a smooth and straight-forward experience for developers, giving you the flexibility to interact with both `Token Program` and the `Token Extensions Program` in your program.

 However, you cannot use any of these types from the `token_interface` module with the regular Anchor `Program` and `Account` wrappers.
 These new types are used with either the `Interface` or `InterfaceAccount` wrappers.
 For example, the following would not be valid, and any transactions sent to an instruction using this account deserialization would return an error.